MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 espresso drinks 70% ... on ferry
 little did we know it would be drip coffee.

-we quickly learned espresso would not suffice so was taken back to roots which was pretty fun
+we quickly learned espresso would not suffice [for the customers] so I was taken back to [drip coffee] roots which was pretty fun

 after expansion in tokyo we opened more stores in japan and I helped expand the brand they eventually got purchased by another company